aungaung99/AspNetCoreDatatable/README.md

-# AspNetCoreDatatable
+# AspNet Core jQuery Datatable
  Datatable Pagination with API
- This is the jQuery Datatable cus
+ This is the jQuery Datatable Custom UI and Custom Mode.
+Including pagination, searching and ordering.

 ## API Reference